• Home

 SHADOW FLOAT

 Typically used for posters and other low/medium value art.
-The art has no mount and is usually (unless fixed to a backing board where a spacer can be used) laid directly against the glass.
+The art has no mount and is usually (unless fixed (often dry-mounted) to a backing board where a spacer can be used) laid directly against the glass.

 TRAY FRAME